Creating Great Guest Memories!

 Franchise law limits the kind of earnings information Benihana can provide to you.
 We will provide you with enough information to assist you in completing your own projected profit and loss statement, which will allow you to arrive at a comfort level with earning expectations.
 You may also obtain information from other franchisees in order to help you in making your investment decision.

 What is the licensing fee for opening a Benihana franchise?

 The initial fee per license issued is $40,000 per Domestic Franchise and $50,000 per Franchise in Central/South America (excluding Mexico) or the Caribbean.
 The fee covers the issuance of the license, as well as helping to defray the costs and expenses of Benihana in connection with our assistance and supervision in site selection, construction of the building and improvements, opening of the restaurant, training of staff, enforcement and protection of trademarks, and costs incidental to locating sources of supply.

 If, after you have reviewed the franchise materials, you still have questions about obtaining a Benihana franchise, contact the Benihana franchise department by submitting the form below or calling toll-free 1 (800) 327-3369.

 Phone: (305) 593-0770

-Benihana National Corp. is the franchisor of Benihana restaurants in the United States, Central America (excluding Mexico), South America and the Caribbean.
-Benihana of Tokyo, Inc. sells franchises in all other countries worldwide.
+Benihana National Corp. is the franchisor of Benihana restaurants in the United States, Caribbean, and Central and South America.
+Benihana of Tokyo, Inc. sells franchises outside those locations.
 The contractual fee structure detailed on this site reflects that of Benihana National Corp. franchises.
 Franchise fees and royalty and advertising contributions will be different for Benihana of Tokyo.